amr-abdelhamid/refbook/manuscript/main.md

 }
 ~~~~~~~~

-Now, this is a 28-line method.
+This is a 28-line method.
 It seems to be a small method.
 However, you've spent some time (probably around 1-2 minutes) to grasp how the code works.
 So, according to our definition, Is this method *maintainable*?
 The answer is no.

 Now, consider this enhanced version of the method: